-The city is a center for industrial, administrative, and cultural activities.
+The city is a centre for industrial, administrative, and cultural activities.
 It’s also among the most populous Portuguese-speaking areas in the world.

-Luanda is currently under major reconstruction, which is bound to significantly alter its cityscape.
-The city hosts the country’s busiest seaport off the Atlantic Ocean coast.
-The seaport is a gateway to export petroleum, diamonds, iron ore, and fish products.
+Luanda is currently under major reconstruction, which is bound to alter its cityscape significantly.
+The city hosts the country’s busiest seaport of the Atlantic Ocean coast.
+The port is a gateway to export petroleum, diamonds, iron ore, and fish products.

 5. Nairobi, Kenya – 3.5 million People

 Nairobi commonly known as the City in the Sun is Kenya’s capital and the country’s largest city.